chisophugis/lbd/source/about.rst

 Chapter of Back end Structure:

-Introduce the backend structure, and continue to add code in each section.
+Introduce the backend structure by UML graph, and continue to add code in each section.
 Around 2300 lines of source code added in this chapter.
 These 2300 lines of source code is common in backend design.
 Many code are same from backend to backend except the backend name.